 Be as flexible as possible - make volunteering work for students who join your unit by giving them opportunities that are tailored to them and their free time.
 A student volunteer who can only help now and again could end up doing a lot more when they graduate and get their first job.

-Lizzie Gardiner Member of The Senior Section and former leader
+Lizzie Gardiner Member of Rangers and former leader

 Volunteering has allowed me to develop useful skills like leadership, teamwork and confidence, which have helped me all the way through school and university.